hoangvvo/benzene/docs/getting-started.md

 ## Extended: Add Subscription to our Todo App

 Suppose the todo list is used by multiple people.
 We need a way to notify other people if a todo is updated by a person.
 One way to do so is to have GraphQL Subscription over [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

-We can use WebSocket inside Node.js with [`ws`](https://github.com/websockets/ws).
+Similiar, while `@benzene/ws` can work with any compatible WebSocket server, we will use [`ws`](https://github.com/websockets/ws) this time.

 Install `ws` and `@benzene/ws`.
-We also use `graphql-subscriptions` to create [Asynchronous Iterators](https://github.com/tc39/proposal-async-iteration), but you can use any other libraries that achieve the same purpose.
+We also needs `graphql-subscriptions` to create [Asynchronous Iterators](https://github.com/tc39/proposal-async-iteration), but you can use any other libraries that achieve the same purpose.

 ```bash
 npm i ws @benzene/ws graphql-subscriptions